 The camp caters to children ages 5-12 with a Counselor in Training (CIT) program for youth ages 13-15.
 Campers spend their days in a safe environment under the guidance of experienced staff, with options for lessons in tennis and soccer.
-Swim lessons are included free of charge and are mandatory for your child’s safety.
-Swim lessons are held in the morning for ½ hour while free swim is held in the afternoon for 50 minutes.
+FREE swim lessons are included and are mandatory for your child’s safety.
+Swim lessons are held in the morning for ˝ hour while free swim is held in the afternoon for 50 minutes.

 Camp Dates & Registration